Salt River (California): Reclamation

 The Salt River Reclamation District was formed in 1884 to convert the sloughs and salt marshes to agricultural land.
-Four years later a U.S. Coast and Geodetic surveyor pointed out that the dikes and blocked sloughs were silting up and reducing the tidal area of the Salt River delta.
+Four years later a United States Coast and Geodetic Survey surveyor pointed out that the dikes and blocked sloughs were silting up and reducing the tidal area of the Salt River delta.

 In 1897 a lawsuit was filed between the owner of the Port Kenyon lumber mill and the owner of acreage in the tidelands near what is now Riverside Ranch because reclamation work had caused the delta to fill with sediment and reduce the draft available for shipping at Port Kenyon.
 In 1898, a judge ruled in favor of the ranchers of the Russ Company, stating that the sloughs they had closed were never navigable and that the state had granted the right of reclamation regardless of the problems it might cause for the Eel River.
 The case was ultimately ruled on by the California Supreme Court in 1901.